Subscribe To This Site

 Check gadget battery life.
 A smartphone or MP3 player that needs charging every day obviously costs more to run than one that only needs charging every few days.
 Some newer MP3 players offer in excess of 100 hours of playback time on one charge - meaning someone listening to 3 hours of music a day would only have to charge up once a month!

-Return from Green Tips for Saving Money back to Living Well on Less
+Green Tips for Saving Money - TOP

 Greenfootsteps Home - for more easy green living ideas